The Sea Ahead

-The Sea Ahead is a 2021 Lebanese film directed and written by Ely Dagher.
+The Sea Ahead is a 2021 film directed and written by Ely Dagher.
 Starring Manal Issa, Roger Azar, Yara Abi Haidar, Rabih Al Zaher, Fadi Abi Samra and Joseph Sassine.

 The film had its world premiere at the 2021 Cannes Film Festival in July 2021.

 Plot

 After a long time gone, Jana, a young woman, suddenly returns to Beirut.
 She finds herself reconnecting with the familiar yet strange life she had once left.